boolean-uk/js-dom-cats-exemplar/README.md

 1. Display a list of all cats using the card template structure.
 2. Enable the breed filter form by adding a click event listener to the button.
 3. Enable deleting cats from the list by adding a click event listener to the delete button on cat cards.
 When a cat is deleted, the list of cats displayed on screen should update to reflect the change in data.
 This **must** happen without reloading the page.

-4. Enable updating a cat by adding a form submit event listener.
+## Extensions

-## Extension
+1. Enable updating a cat by adding a form submit event listener.

-- Comment out your initial solution and implement a solution using [The Cat API](https://thecatapi.com/)
+2. Comment out your initial solution and implement a solution using [The Cat API](https://thecatapi.com/)